Houston is headed to Hollywood! Altuve's Astros blank Yanks in Game 7

 Third baseman Alex Bregman made a strong throw to the plate, and catcher Brian McCann held the ball despite Greg Bird's feet-first slide into his mitt to cut down a run in the fifth inning.

-McCann, the former Yankees catcher whose $17 million salary is being paid in part by New York as a condition of a trade last November, notched a two-run single in the fifth inning after collecting a big RBI ground-rule double in Game 6.
+McCann, the former Yankees catcher whose $17 million salary is being paid in part by New York as a condition of a trade last November, notched a two-run single in the fifth inning after collecting an RBI on a big ground-rule double in Game 6.

 As usual, though, the Astros were led by Altuve, the 5-foot-5 engine of the most prolific offense in baseball since the 2009 Yankees.

 In Game 7, Altuve's big hit came in the fifth inning.
-He ripped a line drive that sent Yankees right fielder and MVP candidate Aaron Judge back to the wall.
+He ripped a line drive that sent Yankees right fielder and Rookie of the Year candidate Aaron Judge back to the wall.
 Judge, who robbed Yuli Gurriel of a home run in the second inning, wasn't going to bring this one back, but Altuve couldn't be sure.
 Judge is 6-foot-7, after all.

-So, Altuve sprinted down the first-base line, bat in hand.
-And when the ball cleared the fence, he flipped his bat toward the first-base coach's box, where it was finally retrieved by a bat boy.
+Altuve sprinted down the first-base line, bat in hand.
+When the ball cleared the fence, he flipped his bat toward the first-base coach's box, where it was finally retrieved by a bat boy.

 Like the rest of the Astros' offense, Altuve went ice cold in the middle three games of the series.
 He went 0-for-New York, as the Astros lost three games in a row for the first time in more than a month.
-And after his first two at-bats of Game 6, Altuve's hitless streak had grown to 0-for-12.
+After his first two at-bats of Game 6, Altuve's hitless streak had grown to 0-for-12.

 But in his final six plate appearances of the series, beginning in the fifth inning of Game 6, he went two-run single, homer, groundout, walk, homer, strikeout.